google-research/google-research/cubert/README.md

 This is a repository for code, models and data accompanying the ICML 2020 paper [Learning and Evaluating Contextual Embedding of Source Code](https://proceedings.icml.cc/static/paper_files/icml/2020/5401-Paper.pdf).

-**The model checkpoints and datasets will be linked from this README within the next few weeks.**

 If you use the code, models or data released through this repository, please cite the following paper:
 ```